 For other types of noise nuisance, for example, noisy neighbours, barking dogs and loud music, please visit our noise page.

 You are not allowed to smoke in enclosed spaces, which includes pubs, clubs, taxis, garages, workshops, factories, cafes and restaurants.
 Ignoring this law can lead to a fixed penalty.
 See our fixed penalty notices page for details of fines.

-For more information, national guidance and downloads, please visit Smokefree England.
+For more information, national guidance and downloads, please visit the Government website.

 If you have a complaint about health and safety in a workplace within North Lincolnshire, please use our online form to report it.